You will need to qualify for the EC under one of these eligibility schemes:

 If you are a Singles Grant recipient, you only need to pay half the resale levy amount when you subsequently form a family and buy a second subsidised flat (EC).

-The resale levy payable is determined at the point you book your EC unit.
+The resale levy payable is determined at the point you book your second subsidised flat.
 It applies regardless of ownership type (joint-tenancy or tenancy-in-common) or shared interest in the EC unit.
-Payment can only be made by way of your flat sale proceeds and/ or cash.
+Payment can only be made by way of your flat sale proceeds and/or cash.
 HDB mortgage financing will not be extended to the payment of a resale levy.

 For more details, feel free to call or contact us for more details by filling the Form below.